spiotr12/peachtree-bank-test/README.md

 1. Confirmation Dialog
     - MatDialog was used as the requirements had not specified if this should be a page or dialog (no mocks)
 1. `scripts/` directory
-    - `scripts/` directory contains helpful utils created by myself used for generating and merging i18n translations.
+    - `scripts/` directory contains helpful utils created by myself (for other project used for generating and merging i18n translations.
 Please do not copy those.